Cotne2003/Cotne2003/README.md

 - 👋 Hi, I’m @Cotne2003
 - 👀 I’m interested in full stack web development
-- 🌱 I’m currently learning front-end web development
+- 🌱 I’m currently learned front-end web development
-- 💞️ I’m not looking to collaborate yet
-- 📫 You can’t reach me yet

 <!---
 Cotne2003/Cotne2003 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.